Section Two: How We Test Creative Now

 The traditional testing methodology includes the idea of testing a testing system or an A/A test.
 A/A tests are like A/B tests, but instead of testing multiple creatives, you test the same creative in each “slot” of the test.

 If your testing system/platform is working as expected, all “variations”, should produce similar results assuming you get close to statistical significance.
 If your A/A test results are very different, and the testing platform/methodology concludes that one variation or another significantly outperforms or underperforms compared to the other variations, there could be an issue with the testing method or quantity of data gathered.

-Here’s how we set up an A/A test to validate our non-standard approach to Facebook testing.
-The purpose of this test was to understand if Facebook maintains a creative history for the control and thus gives the control a performance boost making it very difficult to beat – if you don’t allow it to exit the learning phase and reach statistical relevance.
+Here is how we set up an A/A test to validate our non-standard approach to Facebook testing.
+The purpose of this test was to understand if Facebook maintains a creative history for the control and thus gives the control a performance boost making it very difficult to beat – if you do not allow it to exit the learning phase and reach statistical relevance.

 We copied the control video four times and added one black pixel in different locations in each of the new “variations.”
 This allowed us to run what would look like the same video to humans but would be different videos in the eyes of the testing platform.
 The goal was to get Facebook to assign new hash IDs for each cloned video and then test them all together and observe their IPMs.

-These are the ads we ran… except we didn’t run the hotdog dog; I’ve replaced the actual ads with cute doges to avoid disclosing the advertiser’s identity.
+These are the ads we ran… except we did not run the dachshund; I have replaced the actual ads with cute dogs to avoid disclosing the advertiser’s identity.
 IPMs for each ad in the far right of the image.